Iskra Lawrence Shimmies In Bikinis In New Photoshoot Video

 Iskra Lawrence has delighted fans once again by sharing a new behind-the-scenes video of her multiple bikini shoots while on a luxurious work trip in the Maldives.

-The social media star is known for being a body positive role model, something that she admitted hasn’t always been easy in an interview with Harper’s Bazaar.
+The social media star is known for being a body-positive role model, something that she admitted hasn’t always been easy in an interview with Harper’s Bazaar.

-“My friends know how many ‘no’s I got before now.”
+“My friends know how many ‘no’s I got before now,” she recalled.

 However, the British-born model persevered, and now boasts 4.4 million followers on Instagram.
 In addition, she has walked in New York Fashion Week and has a lucrative contract with American Eagle lingerie line Aerie.
 In the interview, she shared her advice to fans.